Renewing your spirit one bite at a time

 • Generously frost each cinnamon roll, and, if desired, finish with a light dusting of cinnamon on top!

-• These are best enjoyed the day of, but they can be stored on the countertop in an airtight container for 2 days or up to a week in the refrigerator.
+• These are best enjoyed the day they’re baked, but unfrosted rolls can be stored in an airtight container for up to 2 days on the countertop or up to a week in the refrigerator.

 More sourdough dessert recipes